-"There's obviously a couple about the place.
-The one I found is just over there," I say pointing; the child in me wanting to add, "and that one was better."
+"There's obviously a couple of them.
+The one I found is just over there," I say pointing, the child in me wanting to add, and my one was better.

 She tells me how she'd shown it to Dimitri the day before.
 "Isn't it pretty," she'd said, indicating to a butterfly.